"An amazing, honest, wonderful performance" -- Scott Heim, Mysterious Skin

 "...the actors' bravery and honesty will break your heart." -- The Frida Cinema

-Kerry's new novel A Spoonful of Black Widow is now available on Amazon.
+Kerry's comedy novel A Spoonful of Black Widow is available on Amazon.

-Kerry's piece Thought is on display at Blue Line Arts Gallery through March 28.
+Kerry's piece Thought was on display at Blue Line Arts Gallery through March of this year.

 The feature film Snuff featuring Kerry as Krys screened at the Frida Cinema in Santa Ana, California.